Home

 • The rotary hook rotates around and 'grabs' or 'picks up' the loop, carrying it around until it catches and twists on the bobbin thread.
 This forms the stitch.

-• As the needle comes up and out of the fabric, the uptake arm moves to it's highest position to pull the stitch tight.
+• As the needle comes up and out of the fabric, the uptake arm moves to its highest position to pull the stitch tight.

 • The feed dogs, move forward rising up through the throat-plate to grab the fabric and pull it through the sewing machine.